codezapper/PythonCodeExercises/SearchPlayer/README.md

 The purpose of this project is to provide a "power user" kind of interface for a desktop music player.
 The basic idea is that for power users, typing is faster than clicking.

+This project is still in development.
+At the moment it is usable, but glitches may occur.

 ## Usage

 A basic search will return results that include the search term in the artist name, album name or song title.